cfengine/documentation/reference/components/cf-agent.markdown

 ### intermittency

-**Deprecated**: This attribute does nothing and is kept for backward
+**Deprecated:** This attribute does nothing and is kept for backward
 compatibility.

 **Type:** [`boolean`][boolean]